-This example will produce the same basic statistics, but also completeness and redundance:
+This example will produce the same basic statistics, but also completeness and redundancy:

-That is great, but the run time is starting to increase significantly since we have to translate four genomes to proteomes.
-We can speed up the process by running all four parallel with --threads:
+That is great, but the run time is starting to increase significantly primarily due to needing to translate three genomes to proteomes.
+We can speed up the process by running all three parallel with --threads 3: